amihailevi81/spring-petclinic/readme.md

 ## Pull the image and make it a running container

-Let's pull the image from our Jfrom Artifactory repo and run it.
+ pull the image from m Artifactory repo and run it.

 ```
-docker run -d -p 80:8080 myRTtenant.jfrog.io/MyDockerRepo/ImageName:latest
+docker run -d -p 80:8080 amihai.jfrog.io/docker/amihaipet
 ```

-> Note: Since we purged all the images previously created, The image will be automatically pulled.
+> Note:  Make sure you have the necessary permissions to pull files from  Artifactory.

 <br>

-Verify the container is up
+Verify  container is up

 ```
 docker ps
 ```

-You can now  access petclinic here: http://<YOUR_MACHINE_IP>

 <br>